LeonhardTissen/discordAIChars/README.md

 npm install
 ```

 4. Create a [Discord bot](https://discord.com/developers/applications) and invite it to your server.
-Make sure it has the `Manage Webhooks` permission and all available intents are enabled
+Make sure it has the `Manage Webhooks` permission and the message intent enabled

 5. Copy `example.env` to `.env` and fill in the required values